 - Systems for expanding knowledge of and access to high-quality learning opportunities.

-- Shared learning opportunities designed to fill identified gaps and move the work of the ABMGN forward.
-This includes, but is not limited to, a particular ABMGN learning focus area, identified approximately yearly as a network.
+- Shared learning opportunities designed to fill identified gaps and move the work forward.
+This includes, but is not limited to, a particular learning focus area, identified approximately yearly as a network.
 (For 2019-20, this focus area is student and family voice and leadership.)

 - Systems for evaluating and enhancing the quality of existing learning opportunities available to network members.